kanbanyte/sepa/sqap/sqap.md

 <!-- TOC ignore:true -->
 # Chapter 5

-# Standards, practices, conventions and metrics
+# Standards, Practices, Conventions and Metrics
 ## Purpose
 Standards are essential for measuring and thus ensuring software quality.\
 This section covers technical, documentation as well as process standards which guide the project's development and management.\